-AQUILA met with a representative from CORT, one of AQUILA’s clients and one of the world’s largest furniture rental companies, to educate our team on some of the benefits of renting office furniture.
+AQUILA met with a representative from CORT, one of AQUILA’s clients and one of the world’s largest office furniture rental companies, to educate our team on some of the benefits of renting office furniture.

 Now, we’re sharing our knowledge with you.

-1. When you need furniture ASAP.
+1. When you need commercial office furniture ASAP

 Commercial office furniture orders often have long lead times.
 Many times tenants will plan a move into their new location only to find out that the furniture they have picked out for their new space will not arrive for weeks – or even months.
 What can you do in the meantime?